20 Jun Have You Planned Your Tax Attack?

 Collect your paperwork!

-Ensure you have all appropriate documentation – this is absolutely crucial to maximise your rebate.
+Ensure you have all appropriate documentation – this is absolutely crucial to maximising your rebate.
 You may need car expense receipts, credit card or bank statements and logbooks for evidence of kilometres travelled for business.
 Besides fuel and servicing, other expenses include car registration, insurance, and interest payments.

 Prior to June 30, book a service on your car so you can claim it this financial year (this might not be available to everyone, so check your chosen method of claiming work-related car expenses first).
-Deductions can also be made on any other car related purchases you’ve been considering, including new tyres – so organise them now to save more on your tax.
+Deductions can also be made on any other car-related purchases you’ve been considering, including new tyres – so organise them now to save more on your tax.

 Prepay your car insurance